aminalaee/sqladmin/docs/configurations.md

 * `form`: Default form to be used for creating or editing the model.
 Default value is `None` and form is created dynamically.
 * `form_base_class`: Default base class for creating forms.
 Default value is `wtforms.Form`.
 * `form_args`: Dictionary of form field arguments supported by WTForms.
 * `form_columns`: List of model columns to be included in the form.
-Default value is all model columns.
+Default is all model columns.
 * `form_excluded_columns`: List of model columns to be excluded from the form.
 * `form_overrides`: Dictionary of form fields to override when creating the form.